webrtc/webrtc-org/native-code/ios/index.md

 ### Development Environment

-An OS X machine is required for iOS development.
+A macOS machine is required for iOS development.
 While it's possible to develop purely from the command line with text editors, it's easiest to use Xcode.
 Both methods will be illustrated here.